Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

 At the moment, flights in the evening are likely to offer the best value for money for your Soekarno-Hatta Intl trip.
-A flight in the morning will more often than not be of higher cost.
+A flight at midday will more often than not be of higher cost.

 Named after the first president, as well as the first vice president of Indonesia, Soekarno–Hatta International Airport is one of Indonesia’s main aerial hubs.
 It is located on the large and densely populated island of Java, approximately 20km (12.5 miles) west of Jakarta in the city of Tangerang.